-What is the AirPower mat?
+Apple's wireless charger: What is the Apple AirPower mat?

-Apple AirPower mat price and release date
+Apple AirPower price and release date

 Chinese blog Chongdiantou believes that AirPower will cost around $150 USD - so expect around £150 GBP.
 That's quite expensive although - according to the blog - the mat will incorporate a whopping 22 charging coils.
 Why so many?
 The idea is that it will charge your device wherever you put it on the mat.
 You don't need to be precise with your placement of, say, an Apple Watch.

-What devices work with the AirPower mat?
+What devices will work with the AirPower mat?

-And, because it is standards compliant, AirPower should also charge other Qi-compatible smartphones, too.
+Because it is standards compliant, AirPower should also charge other Qi-compatible smartphones, too.

 It will also charge AirPods but as we mentioned this will only work if they are inside a wireless charging case.
 This will either be via an add-on charging case or via a second-generation version of the AirPods.